-Maguire had no doubts about joining the Black Cats, even though the club had just suffered back-to-back relegations.
+Maguire had no doubts about joining the Black Cats, despite the club suffering back-to-back relegations.

-He also believes Ross is the right man to turn things around at the Stadium of Light, and praised the manager for creating a positive environment.
+He also believes Ross is the right man to turn things around at the Stadium of Light.

 "If you asked any player in League One, or even in some teams in the Championship, when Sunderland come in for you it's an obvious move," said Maguire.